Chart Color Schemes

 The level of residential development activity in Yeppoon was found to be higher than 90% of real estate markets across the country

 Yeppoon has received approximately 194 dwelling approvals annually.
-From FY21 to FY25971 homes were approved, with an additional 29 approved in FY26 so far.
-Each year, around 2.5 new residents are gained per dwelling built over the past five financial years.
+Between FY21 and FY25971 homes were approved, with an additional 35 approved in FY26 so far.
+Each year, around 2.5 new residents have been gained per dwelling built over the past five financial years, indicating strong demand that supports property values.

-The average construction cost value of new homes is $307,000, below the regional average, suggesting more affordable housing options.
-In FY26, there have been $47.2 million in commercial approvals, indicating strong local business investment.
-Compared to the Rest of Qld, Yeppoon has 143% more building activity per person, offering buyers greater choice.
-Detached houses account for 84% of new building activity, with medium and high-density housing at 16%, maintaining the area's traditional low density character.
+The average construction cost value of new homes is $307,000, which is below the regional average, suggesting more affordable housing options for buyers.
+This financial year has seen $47.2 million in commercial approvals, reflecting robust local business investment.
+Compared to the Rest of Qld, Yeppoon has 143.0% more building activity per person, offering buyers greater choice.
+Detached houses account for 84.0% of new building activity, with medium and high-density housing making up the remaining 16.0%, maintaining the area's traditional low density character focused on family homes.

-With around 132 people per dwelling approval, Yeppoon exhibits growth area characteristics.
-According to AreaSearch's latest quarterly estimate, Yeppoon is projected to gain 7,185 residents by 2041.
-Building activity is keeping pace with population growth projections, but buyers may face increased competition as the population expands.
+With around 132 people per dwelling approval, Yeppoon exhibits characteristics of a growth area.
+Population forecasts indicate Yeppoon will gain 7,042 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Building activity is keeping pace with growth projections, although buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development